-If you have any questions about this notice or wish to request further information, contact The Director of Risk and Regulatory Compliance listed below.
-If you believe your privacy rights have been violated, you may file a complaint with the hospital or with the Secretary of the Department of Health and Human Services.
-To file a complaint with the hospital, contact The Director of Risk and Regulatory Compliance.
+If you have any questions about this notice or wish to request further information, contact The Director of Risk Management listed below.
+If you believe your privacy rights have been violated, you may file a complaint with the hospital (addressed in writing to the Privacy Officer, Carroll Hospital Center, 200 Memorial Avenue, Westminster, MD 21157) or with the Secretary of the Department of Health and Human Services, U.S. Department of Health & Human Services, 200 Independence Avenue, S.W., Washington, D.C.
+20201.
 All complaints must be submitted in writing.
 You will not be retaliated against for filing a complaint.

 Carroll Hospital Center, Inc.